Status dog: Subtypes

-A dog shall be regarded as dangerously out of control on any occasion on which there are grounds for reasonable apprehension that it will injure any person, whether or not it actually does so, but references to a dog injuring a person or there being grounds for reasonable apprehension that it will do so do not include references to any case in which the dog is being used for a lawful purpose by a constable or a person in the service of the Crown (section 10(3) of the Dangerous Dogs Act 1991 - DEFRA 2010:3).

 Breeding

 Although owning and breeding certain types of status dogs is unlawful, people get around this by cross-breeding.
 Some of the most common motivations for breeding status dogs are profit and the desire to continue a dog's bloodline.
 The ideal mating age for dogs is 2 to 6 years old.
 However, more mature females (closer to 6 years old) tend to take better care of their pups, thus ensuring greater puppy health.

 The ban of specific breeds under the DDA have resulted in numerous crossbreeds, as a means for breeders to avoid legal repercussions.
 These ambiguous mixes involving illicit breeds have been assigned various pseudonyms.
-For example, pit bull mixes are often labeled as:
+For example, pit bull mixes are often labelled as: